-In the case of premises listed in Part 4 of Schedule 1 to the Coronavirus Regulations (public facing businesses and services that are allowed to remain open) and in the case of places of worship, crematoriums, cemeteries and community centres, the duty in law applies to the person responsible for the premises.
+In the case of premises listed in Schedule 1 to the Coronavirus Regulations, the duty in law applies to the person responsible for the premises.
 In the case of other workplaces, the duty falls on the person responsible for the work being undertaken in the workplace; that is the person responsible for management control.
 It would not, for example, fall on the owner of a leased factory space or office.

 It also applies to taxis and to public transport, but in addition the operators of these services must have regard to specific guidance about the legal obligation on passengers to wear a face covering and about providing information to passengers about this obligation.

 Although the legal obligations fall on specific persons, everybody in a workplace or on premises open to the public has a personal responsibility not to frustrate steps taken to ensure that the risk of transmission of coronavirus across Wales is reduced.

 What is the legal requirement upon which the guidance is based?

 There are three elements to the rule, the first two of which are inter-related.